mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

  - Online **Analytical** Process (OLAP) Cube
 <img src="https://user-images.githubusercontent.com/31917400/59842654-e0d07200-934e-11e9-83e9-cc7195e2a646.jpg" />

+0> How to serve OLAP cube?
+ - method_A (**M..OLAP**): pre-aggregate OLAP cubes and save them on **special purpose non-relational database** ..Buy OLAP server?
+ - method_B (**R..OLAP**): compute OLAP on the fly from the existing Relational Database where the dimensional models reside.

-1> It is an **aggregation** of a "fact metric" on a number of dimensions(by taking a combination of dimensions such as movie, country, month).
+1> OLAP cube is an **aggregation** of a "fact metric" on a number of dimensions(by taking a combination of dimensions such as movie, country, month).
 It makes things easy to communicate to business(end) users.
 Once you build the cube, how to address them?
  - General Operations: `Roll-Up`, `Drill-Down`, `Slice&Dice`
  - __Roll-Up__: Aggregates or combines values and reduces number of rows or columns.
  - __Drill-Down__: Decomposes values and increases number of rows or columns.